BioData-PT/Ready4BioDataManagement/README.md

 This has been recognized by science funders and publishers who are now enforcing open science policies and adherence to the FAIR principles.

-[**Ready for BioData Management?**](http://ready4biodatamanagement.biodata.pt/) is a program in data management for the life sciences to empower researchers and institutions in managing their data more effectively and efficiently.
+[**Ready for BioData Management?**](http://ready4biodatamanagement.biodata.pt/) is a capacity-building program in data management for the life sciences to empower researchers and institutions in managing their data more effectively and efficiently.

 [**BioData.pt**](http://www.biodata.pt/) is currently offering the following opportunities:
 - One-Day Workshop: [Introduction to Data Management Plans](https://github.com/BioData-PT/Ready4BioDataManagement/tree/master/Intro%20to%20DMPs)